digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 -  All contracts have links (foreign keys) to the transaction in which they were created.
 -  Archived contracts have pointers to the transaction in which they were archived.

-Transactions on the ledger are inserted into PostgreSQL concurrently, for high performance.
+Transactions on the ledger are inserted into PostgreSQL concurrently for high performance.
 Consistency (for readers) is provided through a watermark mechanism that indicates a consistent offset from which readers can consume for a fully consistent ledger.
 These details are managed for readers through the functions available in PostgreSQL.
 Depending on your needs, readers may wish to use or bypass these mechanisms, depending on the type of query and consistency required.

-PQS Schema Design
+PQS schema design
 =================

 PQS is not directly involved in querying/reading the datastore - the application is free to query it, such as via JDBC.
 The objectives of the schema design is to facilitate:

--  *Scaleable writes*: transactions are written in parallel, so writes do not need to be sequential.
+-  **Scalable writes**: transactions are written in parallel, so writes do not need to be sequential.
--  *Scaleable reads*: queries can be parallelized and are not blocked by writes.
+-  **Scalable reads**: queries can be parallelized and are not blocked by writes.
 They produce sensible query plans with no unnecessary table scans.
--  *Ease of use*: readers are able to use familiar tools and techniques to query the datastore, without needing to understand the specifics of the schema design.
+-  **Ease of use**: readers are able to use familiar tools and techniques to query the datastore without needing to understand the specifics of the schema design.
 Simple entry points provide access to data in familiar ways.
 In particular, readers do not need to navigate the offset-based model.
--  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or with ledger commands that have been executed.
+-  **Read consistency**: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or with ledger commands that have been executed.

 The following principles apply:

--  *Append-only*: only INSERTs are used, and no UPDATEs or DELETEs are used in transaction processin.
+-  **Append-only**: only INSERTs are used, and no UPDATEs or DELETEs are used in transaction processing.
--  *Offset-based*: all physical tables are indexed by offset, meaning that all ledger data is known in terms of the offset in which it was committed to the ledger.
+-  **Offset-based**: all physical tables are indexed by offset, meaning that all ledger data is known in terms of the offset in which it was committed to the ledger.
--  *Implicit offset*: readers can opt for queries with implicit offset, meaning they can ignore the role of offset in their queries - but still provide a stable view of the ledger data.
-Much like PostgreSQL provides MVCC capabilities without the reader needing to understand the underlying implementation, we seek to provide a similar experience for readers of the ledger data.
+-  **Implicit offset**: readers can opt for queries with implicit offset, meaning they can ignore the role of offset in their queries but still provide a stable view of the ledger data.
+Much like PostgreSQL provides MVCC capabilities without the reader needing to understand the underlying implementation, this provides a similar experience for readers of the ledger data.
--  *Idempotent*: PQS is designed to be restarted at any time, and will not impact the integrity of the data.
+-  **Idempotent**: PQS is designed to be restarted at any time, and it will not impact the integrity of the data.
 This is achieved by using the offset-based model and ensuring that (other than the datastore itself) PQS is stateless.
--  *Watermarks*: PQS maintains a watermark of the latest contigous offset, representing the point of the ledger that has been fully processed.
-This is used to ensure that the ledger data has read consistency, without needing readers to perform pathalogical table scans to achieve this.
+-  **Watermarks**: PQS maintains a watermark of the latest contiguous offset, representing the point of the ledger that has been fully processed.
+This is used to ensure that the ledger data has read consistency, without requiring readers to perform table scans.
 This resolves the uncertainty created by the parallel writes.

-JSON Data
+JSON data
 =========

 Relational databases excel at storing structured data for which the schema is